App Development Glossary

-From MVP to microservices, our glossary decodes hundreds of app development, design, and digital strategy terms.
+From MVP to microservices, our glossary decodes 213 app development, design, and digital strategy terms.
 Plain-language definitions backed by real project experience.

 A